Eye of the Dragon: Story

 This Fighting Fantasy gamebook is set in the usual fantasy world of Titan, in the Allansia region.
 The player must claim a solid gold dragon from within a dungeon beneath Darkwood Forest.
-The book, although a new gamebook published for the first time, by Wizard, was written like an old gamebook's typical dungeon trawl (Deathtrap Dungeon for example).
+The book, although a new gamebook published for the first time, by Wizard, was written like an old gamebook's typical dungeon crawl (Deathtrap Dungeon for example).

 During the journey the player allies with a character called Littlebig, a relative of a character from a previous Fighting Fantasy gamebook.

 The player must collect keys during the journey.
 These keys will allow the player to open boxes at the final puzzle, which contain a clue.
 The player must pull five weapons out of the wall in the correct order or be electrocuted and killed.
 The player must also find the second emerald eye of the dragon or be killed by poison darts while trying to move the golden dragon.